-Jillian Keiley was born in Goulds Newfoundland.
+Jillian Keiley was born in Goulds Newfoundland in 1970.
 She studied theatre at Memorial University, and graduated from York University with a BFA.
 She is married to music producer Don Ellis, and has one daughter.

-She has worked with Artistic Fraud to develop a unique, mathematic and music-based choreography and directing system called Kaleidography, which uses music, lighting and precision in movement to create a unified, sensory and three-dimensional production.
+She worked with Artistic Fraud to develop a unique, mathematical and music-based choreography and directing system called Kaleidography, which uses music, lighting and precision in movement to create a unified, sensory and three-dimensional production.
 The constant flow of unified images has a kaleidoscopic effect.

 For the Stratford Festival, she directed Alice Through the Looking Glass in 2014; The Diary of Anne Frank; an imaginative interpretation of As You Like It in 2016, with a Newfoundland setting, where the outports functioned as the Forest of Arden; Bakkhai; and The Neverending Story (2019).